Dr Karl Shuker's Official Website - http://www.karlshuker.com/index.htm

-After rediscovering yesterday afternoon [11 June 2020] the hitherto-unwatched (by me) Time Masters animated movie on one of a batch of old videocassettes that I'd taped various movies, TV shows, etc onto, back in the late 1980s and 1990s (click here to read my Time Masters review), I carried on going through them and found another unwatched gem of a movie - Missing Link, made in 1988, which I duly watched last night, and what an awesome film it is.
+After rediscovering during the afternoon of 11 June 2020 the hitherto-unwatched (by me) Time Masters animated movie on one of a batch of old videocassettes that I'd taped various movies, TV shows, etc onto, back in the late 1980s and 1990s (click here to read my Time Masters review), I carried on going through them and found another unwatched gem of a movie - Missing Link, made in 1988, which I duly watched the following day, and what an awesome film it is.

 Directed and written by David and Carol Hughes, Missing Link is produced in the style of a wildlife documentary with a voiceover narration by actor Michael Gambon.
 It is set in Africa one million years ago, and follows a voyage of discovery across this continent by a lone adult male 'man-ape' belonging to the early hominin species Australopithecus robustus.
 He is seeking others of his own species after having fled from the direct ancestors of ours, Homo sapiens, when his entire family was viciously slaughtered by them, leaving him as the only remaining representative of his species in that area.

-This very unusual movie is more than a little reminiscent of another one that I watched not long ago, Jonathan Livingston Seagull, in that although there is not a great deal of plot, the cinematography (again the work of the Hugheses) is absolutely spectacular.
+This very unusual movie is more than a little reminiscent of another one that I watched not long ago, Jonathan Livingston Seagull (click here to read my Shuker In MovieLand review of it), in that although there is not a great deal of plot, the cinematography (again the work of the Hugheses) is absolutely spectacular.
 Missing Link was filmed on location in various Namibian national parks filled with iconic African fauna such as lions, elephants, giraffes, gazelles, zebras, mongooses, wildebeests, and those veritable avian locusts the red-billed queleas, whose immense flocks swarm and swirl through the sky like living composite super-organisms.